epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

   <br><em>Figure 36.
 Spatial-block OOF R² for distance-only, signature-only, and interaction models.</em>
 </p>

-Because the neighbor-based model is unexpectedly strong under spatial-block evaluation, we next probe *what* it is learning via two targeted ablations designed to separate fine-grained neighborhood structure from coarser spatial confounding.
-In the first mode, we permute cells *within each brain tile* and measure the performance drop.
-Since cells inside a tile remain relatively close, this perturbation is milder than a global random permutation, yet it still breaks cell-to-cell correspondence in local neighborhoods.
-Even under this conservative disruption, spatial-block OOF performance drops by 62.9%, with no overlap in the 95% confidence intervals, indicating that the model’s predictive power depends materially on correctly matched neighborhood structure rather than merely on coarse location.
-Spatially localizing the resulting residual shifts reveals where this dependence is most pronounced: the average absolute divergence is highest in highly heterogeneous regions such as the hippocampal formation and isocortex, and it is also elevated near the tissue periphery containing break-away cells.
-The latter illustrates an extreme but instructive form of heterogeneity: when a single tile mixes “continental” cells within the main tissue mass and “island” cells that are detached and therefore drastically different in distance-to-plaque, within-tile permutation introduces substantial surprise and correspondingly larger residual changes.
+Since the interaction model is unexpectedly strong under spatial-block evaluation, we will next investigate *what* it is learning via two targeted ablations.

+In the first mode, we permute the cells *within each brain tile* and measure the performance drop.
+Since cells inside a tile remain relatively close, this perturbation is milder than a global random permutation.
+However, it still breaks cell-to-cell correspondence in local neighborhoods.
+Even under this mild disruption, spatial-block OOF performance drops by 62.9%, with no overlap in the 95% confidence intervals.
+This means that the model’s predictive power depends significantly on correctly matched neighborhood structure and not on the possibly leaked coarse location.

+Plotting the residuals after the perturbation reveals that the average absolute error is highest in highly heterogeneous regions such as the hippocampal formation and isocortex.
+Further, the residuals are elevated near the tissue periphery containing break-away cells.
+This illustrates an extreme form of heterogeneity.
+When a single tile mixes the "continental" cells within the main tissue mass and the "island" cells that are detached and therefore have extremely high distance-to-plaque, within-tile permutation introduces substantial surprise and correspondingly increases the average residual.

 <p align="center">
   <!-- This was obtained with plot_permutation_effect_across_genes in results.ipynb -->